 Christchurch Festival happens on the first weekend of July each year, and brings music and dance to the town of Christchurch.
 The festival is aimed at a full cross section of society, not just the young music lover, or the green ‘tree huggers’, it caters for the whole family.
 With music ranging from Rock, Folk, Classic Pop / sing along and even choir music.

 Taking place on the grassy area next to the Christchurch Quay ‘the Quomps’ and around town (mainly Saxon Square, Church St. and around the bandstand).
 It raises money for the Mayors Charities.
-All done on a voluntary basis and people give their time for free, including most of the bands.
+All done on a voluntary basis and people give their time for free, including the bands.
 Some of the volunteers take a week off work to help.